 What we do with it:

 - Strip metadata from photos.
-Images you upload are re-encoded server-side.
-Any GPS coordinates, camera serial numbers, or capture timestamps embedded in the file metadata are removed before a trader sees the photo.
+Images are re-encoded server-side.
+GPS coordinates, camera serial numbers, or capture timestamps embedded in the file metadata are removed before a trader sees the photo.

 - Keep your messages on Tradelynx.
 Conversations between you and the trader stay inside the platform thread until the trader accepts the job.
 After acceptance, contact details may be shared so they can arrange the visit.